aeternity/protocol/channels/virtual-state-channels.md

 simply unlocking tokens from the channel, there is no need of agreement from the intermediary and this action can be progressed on-chain if one refuses to.
-This is not the case with deposit: while one of the Virtual State Channel participants locks some of their tokens in their on-chain State Channel context, in the other on-chain State Channel the intermediary is expected to lock the same amount of tokens from their behalf.
+This is not the case with deposit: while one of the Virtual State Channel participants locks some of their tokens in their parent State Channel context, in the other parent State Channel the intermediary is expected to lock the same amount of tokens from their behalf.
 Since we can not force participants into locking tokens, there must be a general agreement with the intermediary as one could refuse to accept the off-chain transaction.
 That's why deposits can not be force-progressed.

-The situation with the snapshot is easier: anyone can produce a snapshot anytime, as long as it is based on a Virtual State Channel State that has a higher `round` than the one the Virtual State Channel object has in the on-chain State Channel with the intermediary.
-The intermediary could provide this snapshot in the other on-chain State Channel and if the other party refuses to cooperate, this can be force-progressed on-chain.
+The situation with the snapshot is easier: anyone can produce a snapshot anytime, as long as it is based on a Virtual State Channel State that has a higher `round` than the one the Virtual State Channel object has in the parent State Channel with the intermediary.
+The intermediary could provide this snapshot in the other parent State Channel and if the other party refuses to cooperate, this can be force-progressed on-chain.

 ### Forcing progress

 If at any point of time a Virtual State Channel participant stops cooperating, the other one can protect themselves using the intermediary was an arbiter.
-This modifies the Virtual State Channel object in their on-chain State Chennel.
-Then the intermediary is to get this valid forced progressed transaction in their other on-chain State Channel.
+This modifies the Virtual State Channel object in their parent State Chennel.
+Then the intermediary is to get this valid forced progressed transaction in their other parent State Channel.
 If the participant still refuses to cooperate, this could be brought to the on-chain and be resolved there.

 It is worth mentioning that if the other participant refuses the forced progress, the intermediary probably should bring this on-chain.
 Otherwise